Implementing a Predication

 Predication Success

-Here’s a simple example: Let’s say a program we are building an interface to only has one file in it, called file1.txt.
-We could implement file_n_of like this:
+Here’s a simple example: Let’s say we are building an interface to a program that has one file in it, called file1.txt

 yield state